Heat transfer enhancement in turbulent boundary layers with a pulsed slot jet in crossflow: Results and discussion on heat transfer

 being $c$ the convection/advection velocity of large-scale turbulent structures moving within the TBL.
 The advection velocity value is estimated based on literature \citep{Krogstad1998convvel,jimenez2004lsturb}, being $c \approx 10\cdot u_\tau = 5.2 \mathrm{m/s}$.
 While this choice might seem arbitrary, we hypothesize that the convective heat transfer enhancement is mainly to be ascribed to the production of coherent structures in the buffer layer.
-According to this definition of Strouhal number, the frequency corresponding to $St = 1$ is the one exciting the turbulent coherent motions with a size of the order of $\delta$ that move within the TBL with a velocity $c$.
+This decision is founded on the extensive literature on flow structure upon the actuation of a JICF, coinciding in coherent structures like vortex rings, hairpin vortices, spanwise rollers or trailing columns that commonly develop in the lower region of the boundary layer.
+Hence, according to this definition of the Strouhal number, the frequency corresponding to $St = 1$ can be understood as the one exciting the turbulent coherent motions with a size of the order of $\delta$ that move within the TBL with a velocity $c$.

 The duty cycle is a parameter of the actuation directly related to the injected volumetric flow rate from the jet.
 The three tested cases are enough to understand its influence on convective heat transfer.
 Figure~\ref{fig:mdot} shows the value of the volumetric flow rate for each of the tested cases with respect to the steady jet.
 For the three tested $DC$ values, a monotonic decay with $St$ is observed, which is directly related to the technological limitations imposed by the valves (described in Section~\ref{ss:actuator}).
 Based on the experimental data, the effective duty cycle $DC^*$ is defined as,